seemakpatil/old-website/README.md

-# seemakpatil.github.io
+# old website

-This is my personal website/portfolio, coded from scratch using HTML and CSS.
-Currently working on making it mobile-friendly!
+This is my old personal website/portfolio, coded from scratch using HTML and CSS.